aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 - **FLAIR** We select images containing 'FLAIR' in the sequence name, without multiplanar reconstruction (MPR).
 - **fMRI** We select images containing 'MRI' in the sequence name, that are not multiband.
 - **FDG, Amyloid and Tau PET** The images co-registered and averaged across time frames are selected.
+- **FMAP** We select images referring to Field Mapping in their sequence name.

 For all imaging modalities, the scans failing quality control (if it was performed) are discarded.